 It seems that each year, Christmas gets more and more complicated.
 More and more things.
 More and more decor.
 More and more everything.
 Bring simple back to Christmas this year with these simple Christmas gift exchange ideas that are perfect for the whole family.

-Simple Christmas Gifts
+Simple Christmas Gift Exchange Ideas

 Then once we found out we were going to lose so much money on the sale of our house and have to live off very little for a while.
 I started to feel a bit desperate.
 How were we going to give our sweet, innocent little boy a nice day?
 We know the gifts don’t really matter and he’s so young he wouldn’t notice, but we were still determined to have the best Christmas we could, on the budget we can afford.

 It took my almost-2-year-old little boy to tell me how this Christmas should be done.
-As I watch him grow I'm fascinated with the pure joy he shows in playing with a ball, or playing in the dirt, or even playing with something silly like an empty bathroom tissue tube.
+As I watch him grow I’ve been fascinated with the pure joy he shows in playing with a ball, or playing in the dirt, or even playing with something silly like an empty bathroom tissue tube.
 You can tell his little imagination runs wild and he doesn’t care what the item is, as long as he can play with it.